 “There’s an old German proverb to the effect that ‘fear makes the wolf bigger than he is,’ and that is true.”

 When the old German is playing on your fear, know that his intent is to make the wolf bigger.
 He doesn’t want you to think.
 He wants you to fear.
 He wants you to abandon rational thought, listen to him, and just react.

 That’s what he meant when he presciently wrote this:

 “The worst things in history have happened when people stop thinking for themselves and listen to other people and, even worse, start following other people.
 That’s what gives rise to dictators.”

 Republished with permission at The Good Men Project.
 If you’re not reading their stuff, go check them out!

 Want to get an awesome email from me every time I write something new?
 Sure you do!
 Sign up here.

 Need some more Hitting The Trifecta right now?
-Try this one: The Millennials Are Alright.
+Try this one: Life Is What Happens While You’re Busy Watching Big Cats Get Busy.
 Or how about this one?
 Hello, 911?
 Can You Send A Sociopath?
 I like this one, too: A Letter To My Younger Self.